maxim-saplin/llm_chess/README.md

 ## Random and Chess Engine Players

-- Random players requests for all legal moves and randomly picks one thus always making valid moves
+- Random players request all legal moves and randomly pick one thus always making valid moves
 - Chess engines
  - Simple no dependency Pyhton engine Sunfish (https://github.com/thomasahle/sunfish)
  - Powerful Stockfish
     - Requires separate installation and properly defining path with python-chess
-        - On macOS I installed it via `brew install stockfish`
+        - On macOS, I installed it via `brew install stockfish`
         - Path to Stockfish is identified via `where stockfish` yielding `/opt/homebrew/bin/stockfish`
         - Set the path in `llm_chess.py`.

-Below is some stats simulating many games (1000) and collecting stats to get an idea of a baseline for LLM players palying against random player
+Below are some stats simulating many games (1000) and collecting stats to get an idea of a baseline for LLM players playing against a random player

-### Random Player (white) vs Cheess Engine (black, Stockfish, time per move 0.01s)
+### Random Player (white) vs Chess Engine (black, Stockfish, time per move 0.01s)

 ```json
 {